ossf/scorecard/docs/checks.md

 Risk: `High` (vulnerable to malicious code additions)

-This check determines whether the project's automated workflows tokens are set to read-only by default.
+This check determines whether the project's automated workflows tokens follow the principle of least privilege.
+This is important because attackers may use a compromised token with write access to, for example, push malicious code into the project.

 It is currently limited to repositories hosted on GitHub, and does not support other source hosting repositories (i.e., Forges).

-Setting token permissions to read-only follows the principle of least privilege.
-This is important because attackers may use a compromised token with write access to push malicious code into the project.

 The highest score is awarded when the permissions definitions in each workflow's yaml file are set as read-only at the